 A webinar presenting the results of Phase One was held by Energy Systems Catapult and GreenSync.

-Industry & Project Partners Panel
+Industry and Project Partners Panel

 On the 10 November, GreenSync and Energy Systems Catapult hosted the first Industry & Project Partners Panel (I&P) event for the AAR Phase Two Programme.
 The event, held in London at the Connected Places Catapult Urban Innovation Centre, consisted of a half-day session filled with presentations and panel discussions covering the development of the AAR programme with a look at both the technical solution and its policy and regulatory context.